buzzn/core/docs/application_architecture.md

 Example: updating a register.

-- the requests is routed to a block of code through in the roda tree (in lib/roda).
+- the requests is routed to a block of code through the roda tree (in lib/roda).
 Roda code blocks are comparable to Rails controller actions.
 So the responsibilities of that block are
     - authentication
     - request validation
     - calling the business logic
-    - producing HTTP response (headers, status, ...)
+    - producing the HTTP response (headers, status, ...)
 - Buzzn::Transaction (lib/buzzn/transactions) encapsulates the business logic.
 It is used for mutating resources.
 Reads go directly to a Buzzn::Resource.
 - Buzzn::Resource (lib/buzzn/transactions)
     - handles authorization / permissions